StackExchange/dnscontrol/docs/getting-started.md

 }
 {%endhighlight%}

 Ignore the `r53_ACCOUNTNAME` section.
 It is a placeholder and will be ignored.
-Later if you use a provider that uses an API, you can use this as a template.
+You can use it later when you define your first set of API credentials.

-Note that `creds.json` is a JSON file, which is very strict about commas and other formatting.
+Note that `creds.json` is a JSON file.
+JSON is very strict about commas and other formatting.
 There are a few different ways to check for typos:

 Python: